HMS Intrepid (L11)

 HMS Intrepid (L11) was one of two Fearless-class amphibious warfare ships of the Royal Navy.
 A landing platform dock (LPD), she served from 1967 until 1999.
 Based in HM Naval Base, Devonport, Plymouth, Devon and HM Naval Base Portsmouth, she saw service around the world over her 32-year life.

+The ship featured a floodable internal dock, accessed via a ramp at the stern for vehicles to embark, at sea, the stern would be partially submerged, allowing landing craft to load or unload vehicles and personnel directly from the deck.
+She carried four Landing Craft Utility (LCU)s in the well dock and four smaller Landing Craft Vehicle Personnel (LCVP) mounted on davits along the superstructure.
+Accommodation was provided for up to 400 embarked troops, which could be increased to 700.